inbo/tutorials/content/tutorials/spatial_variograms/index.md

 This is not restricted to equally-spaced bins: try log-spacing or equal-size bins!

-It might make sense to incorporate categorecal variables into the binning.
+It might make sense to incorporate categorical variables into the binning.

 {{% /callout %}}